-7. International Student Questionnaire
+8. International Student Questionnaire

-Applicants who are neither citizens nor permanent residents of the United States must complete an International Student Questionnaire before their applications will be deemed complete.
+Applicants who are neither citizens nor permanent residents of the United States will be required to complete an International Student Questionnaire before matriculating.
 This form is available on our website.
-The Law School will not approve the admission of non-U.S. citizens or permanent residents who are unable to demonstrate their financial ability to cover the costs of attendance for a year of law school, including tuition and fees, books, and living expenses.
+The Law School will not approve the enrollment of non-U.S. citizens or permanent residents who are unable to demonstrate their financial ability to cover the costs of attendance for a year of law school, including tuition and fees, books, and living expenses.
 (Please consult the School's website for the most recent calculation of anticipated first-year expenses.)
-Accordingly, candidates are urged to consider carefully the information they provide in the financial disclosure portion of the questionnaire.
-When the form is completed, it may be sent directly to the Office of Admissions at Brooklyn Law School by mail or email at admitq@brooklaw.edu.
-Bank documents and/or tax returns are not required at this stage of our process.
+Accordingly, candidates are urged to carefully consider the information they would provide in the financial disclosure portion of the questionnaire.

-8. Reapplication
+9. Reapplication

 Admission files are maintained for three years.
-If an applicant applied within that time period and wishes to reapply, he or he may request that the file be reactivated.
+If an applicant applied within that period and wishes to reapply, they may request that the file be reactivated.
 However, a new application form must be filed.
 We will also require a newly issued Credential Assembly Report.
 We will not accept a copy of a previous report, nor can we rely upon the one in your prior application file.
 While it is not necessary to submit a new personal statement or copies of the same letters of recommendation already in the prior file, you are asked to update your file with any new relevant information, including a current résumé and/or new letters of recommendation.

-9. Transfer Applicants
+10. Transfer Applicants